-• Is my device required to have a revenue grade meter?
+Is my device required to have a revenue grade meter?

 The metering inside the device is not required to be revenue grade, but it is required to meet the same requirements as an NHEC meter.
-SEE REQUIREMENTS IN SECTION L OF THE NHEC TERMS & CONDITIONS HERE.
+SEE REQUIREMENTS IN SECTION L OF THE NHECTERMS & CONDITIONS HERE.
 NHEC reserves the right to audit the device measurements at any time and discontinue members at any time if devices do not meet accuracy standards.

-• How much effort do I have to put into managing this?
+How much effort do I have to put into managing this?

 Members will usually work with a third party, called an "aggregator" who will manage your device.
-Individual members can schedule devices on their own but it will need to be done daily in order to benefit from the TER.
-Alternatively the member can supply their own automation to receive the prices automatically.
+Individual members can schedule devices on their own, but it will need to be done daily in order to benefit from the TER.
+Alternatively, you can supply your own automation to receive the prices and send device performance automatically.

-• How will NHEC notify me about day-ahead rates?
+How will NHEC notify me about day-ahead rates?